Tewkesbury's roots are interlinked with its unique river position. See the town from a different perspective on the water.Read more

 The Severn Ham is an ancient water meadow reached via a small footbridge from the centre of Tewkesbury.
 "Ham" is an old Saxon word which meant bend in a river, flood plain or water meadow.
 The Severn Ham is one of the finest examples of the few remaining hams in the UK.
 Full of wild flowers, birds and insects it’s a charming place to take a gentle stroll and enjoy the stunning views across to Tewkesbury Abbey and the Malvern Hills.

 The River Severn and River Avon have played a significant part in Tewkesbury's history and two leaflets available from the Tourist Information Centre provide self-guided tours around the Severn Ham with insights into the social and economic history and the wildlife.
-Click here to download page 1 and page 2 of the history trail and page 1 and page 2 of the nature trail.
+Click here to download the Severn Ham & Tewkesbury Riverside walk leaflet

 The Battle Trail